Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Continuum damage mechanics -- two prototype models

 By following the principle of Generalized Standard Materials \cite{Halphen1975SurLM}, a plastic potential is introduced for the definition of the evolution equations.
 The dissipation inequality is known to be automatically fulfilled if that potential is convex, non-negative and contains the origin.
 The plastic potential is specified as

 and consists of the yield function $\Phi$ and non-associated parts $\Gamma_{\!\alpha}$ and $\Gamma_\beta$.
 The yield function is chosen as

 where the equivalent stress $\sqrt{\bar{\tau}}$ is of von Mises-type and depends on the relative stress tensor $\B{\tau}$.
 According to Eq.~\eqref{Eq:Ekh_yield}, the yield function captures linear and exponential isotropic hardening.
-The respective model parameters are denoted as $\tau_y$, $\Delta \tau$ and $\kappa_\mr{u}$.
+The respective model parameters are denoted as $\tau_y$, $\Delta \tau$ and $\kappa_u$.
 The non-associative parts of potential~\eqref{Ekh:PlastPot} are given as

-and extend the model to non-linear kinematic hardening of Armstrong-Frederick type by means of model parameter $B_\mr{a}$, cf.~\cite{frederick_mathematical_2007}.
+and extend the model to non-linear kinematic hardening of Armstrong-Frederick type by means of model parameter $B_a$, cf.~\cite{frederick_mathematical_2007}.
 The damage evolution is controlled by potential $\Gamma_\beta$ and consists of an isotropic part (damage modulus $C_i$) and an anisotropic part (damage modulus $C_a$).
 The damage exponent $m$ allows for greater flexibility when calibrating the model to experiments.
 Furthermore, potential $\Gamma_\beta$ depends only on the elastic part of the energy release rate $\B{\beta}$.
-This novel modification of the original model ensures that no damage evolution occurs under compression.
+This novel modification of the original model ensures that damage evolves only if tension occurs in a certain direction (tension in the sense of the elastic strain tensor).
 The evolution equations follow as gradients of plastic potential~\eqref{Ekh:PlastPot} -- in line with the principle of Generalized Standard Materials -- and read

 which concludes the constitutive model.